Pravinkoodu Shappu

-Pravinkoodu Shappu is an Indian Malayalam-language black comedy crime thriller film written and directed by Sreeraj Sreenivasan (in his directorial debut).
+Pravinkoodu Shappu is a 2025 Indian Malayalam-language black comedy crime thriller film written and directed by Sreeraj Sreenivasan (in his directorial debut).
 It was produced by Anwar Rasheed through Anwar Rasheed Entertainment.
 The film stars Soubin Shahir, Basil Joseph and Chemban Vinod Jose, with Chandini Sreedharan, Shivajith, and Shabareesh Varma in supporting roles.

 Filming started on 29 February 2024 in Thrissur and Ernakulam.
 Initially scheduled for a Christmas 2024 release, the launch was postponed.
 The film released in theatres on 16 January 2025 to mixed reviews from critics alike with praise for the performances, cinematography, editing, sound design and background score but received criticism for its script.

 Premise

 The story follows the investigation of a death at a toddy shop.
 After the shop closed due to rain, 11 people remained inside, drinking and playing cards overnight.
 By morning, the shop owner, Komban Babu, is found hanging in the center of the shop.
 A police officer questions the 11 individuals present that night to uncover what happened.
 The investigation reveals hidden details, raising the question of who killed Komban Babu and why his body was left hanging in the shop.